rajeetharan/Basics-of-sensor-fusion---Project-work/README.md

 Using Raspberry Pi Camera Module V2 and OPENCV library Same edge size shapes ( Triangle , square , pentagon , hexagon ) are deteced and the distance between camera and shape is exported.
 The timestamp is in millisecond and the calculated distances are exported to a text file named " camera reading.txt ".
-IN this case the calculations are carried out with my own edge length so when ever experiemnting with a different edge length shape it should be replaced in calculation part.
+IN this case the calculations are carried out with a unique shape edge length so when ever experiemnting with a different edge length shape it should be replaced in calculation part.